zawthu120980/mirror247/README.md

 - `ACCOUNTS_ZIP_URL`: Only if you want to load your Service Account externally from an Index Link or by any direct download link NOT webpage link.
 Archive the accounts folder to ZIP file.
 Fill this with the direct download link of zip file.
 If index need authentication so add direct download as shown below:
   - `https://username:password@example.workers.dev/...`
 - `TOKEN_PICKLE_URL`: Only if you want to load your **token.pickle** externally from an Index Link.
 Fill this with the direct link of that file.
-- `MULTI_SEARCH_URL`: Check `drive_folder` setup [here](https://github.com/professorop/247-Mirror-Bot/tree/master#multi-search-ids).
+- `MULTI_SEARCH_URL`: Check `drive_folder` setup [here](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#multi-search-ids).
 Write **drive_folder** file [here](https://gist.github.com/).
 Open the raw file of that gist, it's URL will be your required variable.
 Should be in this form after removing commit id: https://gist.githubusercontent.com/username/gist-id/raw/drive_folder
 - `YT_COOKIES_URL`: Youtube authentication cookies.
 Check setup [Here](https://github.com/ytdl-org/youtube-dl#how-do-i-pass-cookies-to-youtube-dl).
 Use gist raw link and remove commit id from the link, so you can edit it from gists only.
 - `NETRC_URL`: To create .netrc file contains authentication for aria2c and yt-dlp.
 Use gist raw link and remove commit id from the link, so you can edit it from gists only. **NOTE**: After editing .nterc you need to restart the docker or if deployed on heroku so restart dyno in case your edits related to aria2c authentication.
   - **NOTE**: All above url variables used incase you want edit them in future easily without deploying again or if you want to deploy from public fork.
 If deploying using cli or private fork you can leave these variables empty add token.pickle, accounts folder, drive_folder, .netrc and cookies.txt directly to root but you can't update them without rebuild OR simply leave all above variables and use private UPSTREAM_REPO.
 - `DATABASE_URL`: Your Database URL.
-Follow this [Generate Database](https://github.com/professorop/247-Mirror-Bot/tree/master#generate-database) to generate database.
+Follow this [Generate Database](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#generate-database) to generate database.
 Data will be saved in Database: auth and sudo users, leech settings including thumbnails for each user and rss data. **NOTE**: If deploying on heroku and using heroku postgresql delete this variable from **config.env** file. **DATABASE_URL** will be grabbed from heroku variables.
 - `AUTHORIZED_CHATS`: Fill user_id and chat_id of groups/users you want to authorize.
 Separate them by space.
 - `SUDO_USERS`: Fill user_id of users whom you want to give sudo permission.
 Separate them by space.
-- `IS_TEAM_DRIVE`: Set to `False` or leave it empty to get public google drive links else `True` so only who have access to your Folder/TeamDrive can open the links. `Bool`
+- `IS_TEAM_DRIVE`: Set `True` if uploading to TeamDrive. `Bool`
 - `USE_SERVICE_ACCOUNTS`: Whether to use Service Accounts or not.
-For this to work see [Using Service Accounts](https://github.com/professorop/247-Mirror-Bot) section below.
+For this to work see [Using Service Accounts](https://github.com/anasty17/mirror-leech-telegram-bot#generate-service-accounts-what-is-service-account) section below.
 - `INDEX_URL`: Refer to https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index.
 - `MEGA_API_KEY`: Mega.nz API key to mirror mega.nz links.
 Get it from [Mega SDK Page](https://mega.nz/sdk)
 - `MEGA_EMAIL_ID`: E-Mail ID used to sign up on mega.nz for using premium account (Leave though)
 - `MEGA_PASSWORD`: Password for mega.nz account
-- `BLOCK_MEGA_FOLDER`: If you want to remove mega.nz folder support, set it to `True`. `Bool`
-- `BLOCK_MEGA_LINKS`: If you want to remove mega.nz mirror support, set it to `True`. `Bool`
 - `STOP_DUPLICATE`: (Leave empty if unsure) if this field is set to `True`, bot will check file in Drive, if it is present in Drive, downloading or cloning will be stopped. (**NOTE**: File will be checked using filename not file hash, so this feature is not perfect yet). `Bool`
 - `CLONE_LIMIT`: To limit the size of Google Drive folder/file which you can clone.
 Don't add unit, the default unit is `GB`.
 - `MEGA_LIMIT`: To limit the size of Mega download.
 Don't add unit, the default unit is `GB`.